Low FODMAP lasagna bolognese

 - 30 g (1.1 oz) grated cheese

 - Pre-heat the oven to 175 degrees Celsius (350 F)

-- Cut the carrot and the paprika into small pieces.
+- Cut the carrot and the bell pepper into small pieces.
 Rinse the mushrooms and drain well.

 - Fry the minced meat until done.
-Add the vegetables and bake for a few minutes.
+Add the vegetables and fry for a few minutes.

 - Add the sieved tomatoes and the Italian herbs and season the sauce with pepper and salt.